sungnyun/understanding-cdfsl/README.md

 ## Attribution

-Below, we provide the licenses, attribution, and URL of the datasets considered in our paper.
+Below, we provide the licenses, attribution, and URL of the datasets considered in our paper (if applicable).

 - **ImageNet** is available at https://image-net.org/. miniImageNet and tieredImageNet are subsets of ImageNet.
 - **CropDisease** refers to the Plant Disease dataset on Kaggle, licensed under  GPL 2.
 It is available at https://www.kaggle.com/saroz014/plant-disease/.